fryske-akademy/hyphenation-frysk0/README.md

 # Hyphenation of West Frisian words

-With his software West Frisian words can be hyphenated, i.e. divided into syllables.
+With this software West Frisian words can be hyphenated, i.e. divided into syllables.
 The software includes a script by which a model is generated that is trained on the Foarkarswurdlist (preferred word list) and can be used for hyphenation.
 Additionally, an R Shiny web application is included that does the actual hyphenation.

 ## Generating the model